|

-Why these two terms keep getting confuse
+Why these two terms keep getting confused

 Ask five IT operations professionals to define application dependency mapping and service mapping, and you will probably get five different answers — some of which describe the same thing.